postcss/autoprefixer/CONTRIBUTING.md

 Issues, questions, or comments about existing features should be filed as an issue.
 Support for new features also requires filing a new issue.
 You can file an issue [here](https://github.com/postcssAautoprefixer/issues).

 ## Guidelines and tips

-* Check for unnecessary whitespace with `git diff --check` before committing
 * Make logical, meaningful and brief commits
 * Push changes to your local feature branch first, Like this: `git push origin fix/background-image`
 * Submit a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) with the description of the feature/fix/enhancement that you want to propose